-Controller Area Network (CAN) was originally developed in the 1980s by the Robert Bosch GmbH as a low cost communications bus between devices in electrically noisy environments.
-Mercedes-Benz became the first automobile manufacturer in 1992 to employ CAN in their vehicle systems.
+The Controller Area Network (CAN) was originally developed in the 1980s by the Robert Bosch GmbH as a low cost communications bus between devices in electrically noisy environments.
+Mercedes-Benz became the first automobile manufacturer in 1992 to employ CAN in their automotive systems.
 Today, every automotive manufacturer uses CAN controllers and networks to control a variety of Electronic Control Units (ECUs) in their automobiles.
-It is the primary bus used for engine timing controls, anti-lock braking systems and powertrain controls to name a few.
-And due to its electrical noise tolerance, minimal wiring, excellent error detection capabilities and high data transfer speeds, CAN expanded into other applications such as industrial control, marine, medical, aerospace, and more.
+It is the primary bus used for engine timing controls, anti-lock braking systems and power train controls to name a few.
+And due to its electrical noise tolerance, minimal wiring, excellent error detection capabilities and high data transfer speeds, CAN is expanding into other applications such as industrial control, marine, medical, aerospace, and more.

-As vehicle networks have evolved to support more functions, a need has arisen to support faster data communication between nodes.
-This has led to CAN FD, a higher speed version of CAN that can achieve a maximum data rate of 8 Mbps with a payload up to 64 bytes long compared to the maximum data rate of 1 Mbps and payload of 8 bytes for CAN.
-The first version of the CAN FD standard was released in 2012 but later updated into an ISO standard (ISO CAN FD) in 2015.
+As vehicle networks have evolved to support many more functions, an urgent need has arisen to support faster data communication between nodes.
+This has led to CAN FD, a higher speed version of CAN which can achieve a max data rate of 8 Mbps with a payload up to 64 bytes long compared to the max data rate of 1 Mbps and payload of 8 bytes for CAN.
+The first version of the CAN FD standard was released in 2012 but it was later updated into an ISO standard called ISO CAN FD in 2015.
 The ISO version introduced additional safeguards to improve communication reliability.
 The original version is now known as non-ISO CAN FD and is not compatible with ISO CAN FD.